celtan/bharath-gcp-demo/deployments/helm/README.md

 ```

 ## Update Resources
-1. create a new values.yaml with the required parameters to be changed; an example:
+1. create a new values.yaml with the required parameters to be changed; an example might include:
 ```bash
 resources:
   requests: